 In most cases, it is possible to download the unlimited result set from an Explore, Look, or dashboard.
 It is only possible to download All Results if the result set streams, and if the user downloading has the

-download_without_limit permission.
-If these conditions are not met, then a custom limit can instead be set in the download modal.
+If these conditions are not met, then a custom limit can be set in the download modal instead.
 This custom limit has a default maximum of 100,000 rows.

 Email schedules can send up to 15 MB of data for emails with inline content or email with attachments, respectively, as long as the results stream.
-These are not subject to any row limit, just the total size limit.
+All emails with the All Results option applied fall subject to the 15 MB size limit.

 When downloading, sending and scheduling content, PDF and PNG file formats will maintain the browser row limit of 5,000.
 The All Results option is typically only available for Markdown, Text, CSV, JSON - Simple, XLSX, or HTML formats for scheduling, sending and downloading.
 The data formats available for sending and scheduling data depend on the destination.
 The documentation on Scheduling Data Deliveries lists each scheduling destination option in greater detail, and the options for sending are available in the documentation about Sending Data Now.
 The Downloading Data documentation provides more information about file format options for downloading.

 API calls are subject to the same row limits of the context they are called in.
 API calls based on an Explore, Look, or dashboard are subject to the 5,000 row limit, while certain download and schedule file formats can be unlimited.

 To download unlimited results via API, use the appropriate Run call (such as Run Inline Query or Run Look) with the

 limit parameter set to

 -1 is the number that Looker uses to represent unlimited results.

 Check the limits referenced in the sections above as appropriate to the type of API call you're using.